andreas0x41/coding-tutorial-obsidian/content/Python/1 General/7 Operator.md

 x = 5 # assign the value 5 to the variable x
 ```

-> [!todo]- partly exam relevant
+> [!todo]- less/not exam relevant
-> The following 3 subchapters show advanced usage.
-It is good to know about this, but not strictly exam relevant.
+> The following 3 subchapters show more advanced usage.
+It can be helpful to know about this, but especially the last two are not exam relevant.
 ## Augmented Assignment
 You can combine the assignment operator with an arithmetic or bitwise operator.
-This will apply the operation to the current value of a variable and then assign the resulting value to the variable again.
-To do this you have to put the other operator between the variable name and the assignment.
+This will apply the operation to the current value of the variable and then assign the resulting value to the variable again.
+This is done by putting the other operator between the variable name and the assignment with the syntax `var_name operator= value`.

 ```python
 x = 1      # assign the value 1 to the variable x